-The number of PSUs issued on the grant date (the target) provides the opportunity for the LTIP participant to receive shares of AIG Common Stock based on AIG achieving specified performance goals at the end of a three-year performance period.
+The number of PSUs issued on the grant date (the target) provides the opportunity for the LTIP participants (usually senior management) to receive shares of AIG Common Stock based on AIG achieving specified performance goals at the end of a three-year performance period.
 These performance goals are pre-established by AIG's Compensation and Management Resources Committee for each annual grant and may differ from year to year.
-The actual number of PSUs earned can vary from zero to 200 percent of the target for the 2021, 2020 and 2019 awards, depending on AIG's performance relative to a specified peer group and/or the outcome of pre-established financial goals, as applicable.
+The actual number of PSUs earned can vary from zero to 200 percent of the target for the 2022, 2021 and 2020 awards, depending on AIG's performance relative to a specified peer group and/or the outcome of pre-established financial goals, as applicable.

 RSUs and stock options are earned based on continued service by the participant.

 Vesting occurs on January 1 of the year immediately following the end of the three-year performance period.
+Beginning in 2022, vesting for RSUs and stock options awarded will occur in three equal installments on the first, second and third anniversary of the grant date.
 Recipients must be employed at each vesting date to be entitled to share delivery, except upon the occurrence of an accelerated vesting event, such as an involuntary termination without cause, disability, retirement eligibility or death during the vesting period.
+However, for involuntarily terminated employees hired after April 1, 2022, unvested RSUs and options are forfeited on the termination date, while PSUs are pro-rated based on the number of completed years in the performance period.

 Prior to 2021, LTI awards accrue dividend equivalent units ("DEUs") in the form of additional PSUs and/or RSUs whenever a cash dividend is declared on shares of AIG Common Stock; the DEUs are subject to the same vesting terms and conditions as the underlying unit.
-Beginning in 2021, PSUs and RSUs granted via the annual 2021 LTI award (as of the date of grant), and those existing from the 2020 and 2019 LTI awards (as of the third quarter) accrue dividend equivalent rights ("DERs") as AIG's dividends are declared.
-These DERs will be settled in cash only if the underlying units' vesting conditions are met previously accrued DEUs were not impacted by this change.
+Beginning in 2021, PSUs and RSUs granted via the annual 2021 LTI award (as of the date of grant), and those existing from the 2020 LTI awards accrue dividend equivalent rights ("DERs") as AIG's dividends are declared.
+These DERs will be settled in cash only if the underlying units' vesting conditions are met; previously accrued DEUs were not impacted by this change.

 We receive an allocation from AIG for these expenses.
-We recognized compensation expense of \$11 million and \$12 million as of December 31, 2021 and 2020, respectively, based on the value of AIG's common stock on the date of grant of which all was recharged to related parties.
+We recognized compensation expense of \$7 million and \$11 million as of December 31, 2022 and 2021, respectively, based on the value of AIG's common stock on the date of grant of which most was recharged to related parties.